Introduction to Python#

 Conditionals#

-Conditionals are the first step to programming and offer an opportunity to get familiar with Python syntax.
-At their core, conditionals allow a program to make decisions.
-They dictate the flow of execution based on whether certain conditions are met.
+Conditionals are the first step toward more complex programming and offer an opportunity to get familiar with Python syntax.
+At their core, conditionals allow a program to make decisions about what code to execute depending on certain conditions.

 x = 100